Can the words we type and the filters we use on social media predict whether we are depressed or narcissistic?

 Technology is designed to grab and hold our attention by understanding and manipulating the science behind how our brains work.
 As Tristán asserts, technology is not neutral.

-The former Google ethicist urges us to consider an alternative in which Facebook no longer tries to keep us disconnected and engrossed in the internet and instead imagines a social media platform that helps you connect with your friends in real life.
+The former Google ethicist urges us to consider an alternative.
+Facebook no longer tries to keep us disconnected and engrossed on the internet and instead imagines a social media platform that helps you connect with your friends in real life.

 Realizing the damage these platforms are causing to society, tech experts, including former Google and Facebook employees like Tristan, have come together to form the Center for Human Technology.